Fall Planning for Your Finances

 Plan Your Charitable Giving

 During the holidays, many feel the call to give back through charity.
-When making your gifting plans, you need to also decide whether you want to give cash, appreciated securities, or through a gift of your volunteer time.
+When making your gifting plans, you need to also decide whether you want to give cash, appreciated securities or through a gift of your volunteer time.

 Another option for giving back is a donor-advised fund, which provides potential tax advantages while helping you support your favorite causes.
 If you’re serious about creating a more substantial structure and commitment, you might consider establishing a family foundation, which would allow your entire family to engage in philanthropy.